Ullevaal Stadion: Two-tier upgrades

 In the early 1980s, the owner company presented plans for an upgraded stadium, which would have capacity for 40,000 spectators, of which 25,000 would be seated and 15,000 would stand.
 In 1984, a new pitch was installed.
 The first renovation was an all-new West Stand, which would be single-tier and have capacity for 8,800 spectators, of which 3,800 could be seated under a roof.
 Costs were estimated at NOK 56 million.
-The costs were covered by Sogn Næringsbygg, who built the stands and then received free ground to build 12000 m2 of commercial real estate.
-Because of the height, the new stand was met with protests from locals who felt the six-story structure would wreck the idyllic neighborhood.
+The costs were covered by Sogn Næringsbygg, who built the stands and then received free ground to build 12000 m2 of commercial property.
+Because of the height, the new stand was met with protests from locals who felt the six-story structure would wreck the idyllic neighbourhood.
 The stand was completed in 1985.
 On 14 June 1987, Ullevaal was the host of the final of the 1987 European Competition for Women's Football, where Norway beat Sweden 2–0 in front of 8,408 spectators.

 Plans for a new two-tier stand to the north and east were presented next.
 The plans had called for 24,500 sitting places in the new and south stands, and 5,500 standing places in the west stand.
 However, in 1989, the plans were modified, as the FIFA made new rules, requiring that only seating places could be used for international qualification matches from 1992.
 It was thereby decided that Ullevaal would become an all-seater.

 The renovations included a new turf with under-soil heating, luxury boxes, VIP-seating, a section for the royal family, new change rooms and 5000 m2 of restaurant and meeting area.
 The upgrade involved the removal of the running track, making Ullevaal a pure football stadium.

 Construction of the two stands started after the cup final in November 1989, and started with the demolishing of the north stand from 1926 and the east stand from 1938.
 After construction was completed, Lyn played its first home game on Ullevaal for the season on 13 September 1990, after having played most of the season in the Second Division at Voldsløkka Stadion.
 The construction included 32000 m2 of commercial properties built beneath the stands.
 Total investment costs for the new stands and commercial area was NOK 350 million, of which NOK 100 million was for the stands.
 Plans for a NOK 40-million underground squash court were discarded.